smitelli/scottsmitelli.com/src/content/articles/fake-fixation/index.md

 ## Person/life/world is fake / a faker

-- M019: Counterfeit / Limp Bizkit / The Collected / 2008
 - [off genre] M501: You Get What You Give / The New Radicals / The Trip: Dirty Vegas / 2003 -- computer / fake celebrities
 - M299: I Will Not Bow / Breaking Benjamin / Dear Agony / 2009
-- M298: Blurry / Puddle of Mudd / Come Clean / 2001
 - M150: Just Like You / Three Days Grace / Three Days Grace / 2003
 - M110: I Just Wanna Live / Good Charlotte / The Chronicles of Life and Death / 2004
 - [rap] M110: Cold Wind Blows / Eminem / Recovery / 2010
 - M093: Over My Head (Better off Dead) / Sum 41 / Does This Look Infected? / 2002
 - [off genre] M041: Who the Fuck Are Arctic Monkeys? / Arctic Monkeys / Who the Fuck Are Arctic Monkeys? / 2006
 - [off genre] M029: So Good / Destiny's Child / #1's [Japan Bonus Tracks] / 2005
----resume---
 - M027: Burn / Papa Roach / Time for Annihilation: On the Record and on the Road / 2010
 - M017: I Fucking Hate You / Godsmack / Faceless / 2003
-- M015: That's How Strong My Love Is / Alicia Keys / The Element of Freedom / 2009
+- [off genre] M015: That's How Strong My Love Is / Alicia Keys / The Element of Freedom / 2009
-- M013: So Long, Jimmy / James Blunt / Back to Bedlam / 2005
+- [off genre] M013: So Long, Jimmy / James Blunt / Back to Bedlam / 2005
-- M012: There for You / Flyleaf / Flyleaf / 2005
+- [e] M012: There for You / Flyleaf / Flyleaf / 2005
-- M011: I'm a Fake / The Used / Berth / 2007
+- [e ridiculous] M011: I'm a Fake / The Used / Berth / 2007
 - M010: Battle for the Sun / Placebo / Battle for the Sun / 2009
-- M009: Fuck the World / Insane Clown Posse / Jugganauts: The Best of Insane Clown Posse / 2007
+- [rap link to hot dog] M009: Fuck the World / Insane Clown Posse / Jugganauts: The Best of Insane Clown Posse / 2007
 - M008: Fake / Korn / Korn/Follow the Leader / 2005
-- M007: Step Down / Sick of It All / The Story So Far / 2001
+- [off genre] M007: Step Down / Sick of It All / The Story So Far / 2001
 - M007: Forever / Kid Rock / Cocky / 2001
 - M005: Dead Skin / Crossfade / Crossfade [DualDisc] / 2004
-- M005: Admit It!!! / Say Anything / ...Is a Real Boy / 2004
+- [e] M005: Admit It!!! / Say Anything / ...Is a Real Boy / 2004
 - M003: We'll Grind That Axe for a Long Time / Pantera / Reinventing the Steel [Bonus Disc] / 2000
 - M003: Phenomenon / Limp Bizkit / Results May Vary / 2003
-- M003: Combat / Flobots / Fight with Tools / 2008
+- [off genre] M003: Combat / Flobots / Fight with Tools / 2008
 - M003: Better of Two Evils / Marilyn Manson / The Golden Age of Grotesque / 2003
 - M002: Jesus Frankenstein / Rob Zombie / Hellbilly Deluxe, Vol. 2 / 2010
 - M002: Fear Is a Place to Live / Korn / Korn III: Remember Who You Are / 2010
-- M002: Fake / Busted / A Present for Everyone / 2004
+- [happy] M002: Fake / Busted / A Present for Everyone / 2004
 - M002: Bend the Bracket / Chevelle / This Type of Thinking (Could Do Us In) [Bonus Track] / 2004
 - M001: LAX / Big D and the Kids Table / How It Goes / 2004
-- M001: U Got a Problem? / Ludacris / Back for the First Time [Clean] / 2000
+- [rap] M001: U Got a Problem? / Ludacris / Back for the First Time [Clean] / 2000
 - M001: Straight To Your Face / Hatebreed / The Rise of Brutality / 2003
-- M001: So Damn Clever / Plain White T's / Every Second Counts [Bonus Tracks] [Deluxe Edition] / 2006
+- [off genre] M001: So Damn Clever / Plain White T's / Every Second Counts [Bonus Tracks] [Deluxe Edition] / 2006
-- M001: Mara and Me / Say Anything / Say Anything / 2009
+- [e] M001: Mara and Me / Say Anything / Say Anything / 2009
 - M001: Low Down / Black Label Society / Berzerkus Tour Sampler / 2010
 - K913: Out of My Face / Saving Abel / Saving Abel [Clean] / 2008 -- environment: everything is
-- K906: Don't Think You're the First / The Coral / Magic and Medicine / 2003
+- [off genre] K906: Don't Think You're the First / The Coral / Magic and Medicine / 2003
-- K763: Breezy / JoJo / Jo Jo / 2004
+- [off genre] K763: Breezy / JoJo / Jo Jo / 2004
-- K705: Baby Girl Interlude/Intro / Missy Elliott / This Is Not a Test!
+- [rap] K705: Baby Girl Interlude/Intro / Missy Elliott / This Is Not a Test!
 [Bonus Track] / 2003
-- K505: Naked / Everlast / Love, War and the Ghost of Whitey Ford / 2008
+- [late] K505: Naked / Everlast / Love, War and the Ghost of Whitey Ford / 2008
 - K431: Bro / Goldfinger / Stomping Ground [Clean] / 2000
-- K423: Helicopters / Barenaked Ladies / Maroon / 2000
+- [off genre] K423: Helicopters / Barenaked Ladies / Maroon / 2000
 - K340: The End of the Day / Goldfinger / Stomping Ground / 2000
+---resume---
 - K316: Weather Channel / Sheryl Crow / C'mon, C'mon [Japan Bonus CD] /2002
 - K307: Nuttin' But a Bitch Thang / Insane Clown Posse / Forgotten Freshness, Vol. 3 / 2001
 - K255: ashes and ghosts / The Cult / Beyond Good and Evil / 2001